Runaway Traveller

 These are the three eSIM providers I’ve tried, but the experiences were vastly different.

 Important update: There are some unconfirmed privacy concerns with Airalo eSIMs.
-Grievances have been popping up on Reddit with users claiming their accounts were hacked.
-Many believe there was a data breach that Airalo has not made public.
-I have not personally experienced this, but it’s recommended to remove your card details from the app.
-Paying through Apple or Google Pay is more secure.
-Saily has several security features and Holafly remains a reputable brand with no security issues.
+Reddit is full if users claiming their accounts were hacked.
+And many believe there was a data breach that Airalo has not made public.

 Overall functionality